Build a Homelab server using an old laptop

 wpa_conf /etc/wpa_supplicant/wpa_supplicant.conf

-1. Start it by executing ifup wlp3s0.
-At this point, entering ip a should show that the Wi-Fi network card is normally connected to the internet.
+1. Start by executing ifup wlp3s0.
+At this point, entering ip a should show that the Wi-Fi network card is connected normally.

 2. Enable IP forwarding by editing /etc/sysctl.conf